Overview

 Goals

-Make positive changes in behavior
+Make positive behavior changes

 Therapy may aim to modify and improve patterns of behavior.
 Therapists may seek to accomplish this by helping individuals recognize triggers and learn strategies to change or redirect harmful behaviors.